makinacorpus/DbToolsBundle/docs/content/getting-started/introduction.md

 * To share some of your anonymizers with the community, read the [Contribute](../contribute/pack) section.

 <small>*And now for Devops with our [Docker image](https://hub.docker.com/r/makinacorpus/dbtoolsbundle).</small>

+## A note about flavors

+This library can be used in different contexts:

+* as a standalone PHP library utlity
+* as a *Symfony* bundle
+* as a *Docker* image
+* as a *Laravel package* (expiremental)

+We call these context "*flavors*".
+You can change the current flavor from the menu in the top left-hand corner.

+Most of the content (text and examples) presented on this documentation will change according to this selected flavor.
+Whenever this happens, a visual hint indicates it.

+Learn more about *flavors* in the [dedicated section](./flavors.md)

 ---